blocksds/gbajpeg/readme.md

 make
 ```

-This will generate a NDS file that you can test on flashcarts or emulators.
+This will generate a NDS file that you can test with flashcards or emulators.

 ## License